samahAlbast/EconoMe/README.md

   - Specific instructions and technical details are available in the frontend directory's README.md: [Frontend README](https://github.com/samahAlbast/EconoMe/blob/master/FE/README.md)
 - **Backend**: Node.js with TypeScript
   - Specific instructions and technical details are available in the backend directory's README.md: [Backend README](https://github.com/samahAlbast/EconoMe/blob/master/BE/README.md)
+## What's inside
+1- Users can add income types such as salary, freelance work, etc.
+2- Users can add expense types such as groceries, shopping, etc.
+3- Users can add their income and track their available money.
+4- Users can track their expense transactions.

 ## ERD